We are always looking for motivated people to join our team! Contact email@example.com for inquiries.

 Sara studied medicine at the University of Helsinki, Finland and absolved a M.D/PhD. program receiving her MD in 2001 and PhD in 2004.
 After postdoctoral training with Reinhard Fässler at Max Planck Institute for Biochemistry in Martinsried, she was in 2010 appointed as a Max Planck Research Group Leader at the Max Planck Institute for the Biology of Ageing in Cologne, Germany.
-Since 2018 she is an Associate Professor at the Helsinki Institute of Life Science.
+Since 2018 she is back in Helsinki and is currently Sigrid Juselius Professor of Cell and Developmental Biology at the Faculty of Medicine and Helsinki Institute of Life Science.

 Irene holds a MSc in Biochemistry and a Phd in Medicine.
 She obtained her PhD in Translational Cancer Biology Research Program at University of Helsinki where she worked with Docent Marko Hyytiäinen and Prof. Jorma Keski-Oja.
 Her work focused on understanding cancer cell invasion using human brain cancer as a model.
 She investigated how cancer cell identity and polarity of the invasive sprouts are regulated by netrin signaling.
 After graduating she did a short postdoc in the group of Prof. Pirjo Laakkonen where she set up glioma angiogenesis models.
 In 2018 she joined the Wickström lab where her research interests lie in studying intercellular communication in a developmental context.
 She is aiming to resolve how biomechanics and interactions between different cell types coordinate the growth and cell fate in developing hair follicles.
 Outside the lab Irene is dancer at heart, excited golfer and curious traveller.